 Analysis: The cost of goods sold by the company is $51,000.
 Return and allowances are deducted while calculating the cost of goods sold as they are returned to the customers.
 Discount received decreases the cost of purchase hence reduced from the cost of goods sold.
 Freight in is the direct expenditure incurred for purchasing the material and thus added while calculating the cost of goods sold.

-This has been a guide to Cost of Goods Sold Examples.
+This article has been a guide to the Cost of Goods Sold Examples.
 Here we discuss the calculation of the COGS along with practical examples and detailed explanation.
 You can learn more about finance from the following articles –